Skip to main content

 setUserAgentSet to false to send logs without the user-agent field in the request header.true

-You can send log lines as a raw string or as an object.
-For more consistent and reliable parsing, we recommend sending logs as objects.
+You can send log lines as a raw string or an object.
+For consistent and reliable parsing, we recommend sending them as objects:

 var obj = {